-We are very excited to be welcoming Dominic to Lewes for what promises to be a most enjoyable occasion.
+We are very excited to be welcoming the Foreign Secretary to Lewes for what promises to be a most enjoyable occasion.

 VENUE: Great Ote Hall, Janes Lane Nr Burgess Hill, RH15 0SR